-What I do:
+What I Do

-I am a doctoral student in the Joint Program in English and Education at the University of Michigan – Ann Arbor.
+I am a doctoral candidate in the Joint Program in English and Education at the University of Michigan – Ann Arbor.
 My current research focuses on social annotation as a tool for improving reading in post-secondary contexts.

 Racialized and gendered flights through history: Woolf’s Orlando and Alexie’s Flight | Virginia Woolf Miscellany

 This article extends scholarship considering the ways in which Orlando challenges a fixed relationship between sex and gender, exploring how these identities intersect with race.
 In reading Orlando and Flight together, I argue the interwoven sex and race open space for unfixed identities within the novels’ social and historical contexts.

 This paper applies Slomp, Corrigan, and Sugimoto’s (2014) consequential validity framework to the third-grade Michigan Student Test of Educational Progress (M-STEP) in English language arts (ELA).
 Slomp et al.’s (2014) consequential validity framework provides for a holistic examination of the validity of the assessment and its consequences.
 Using this framework, this paper considers the construct of reading developed in the adopted standards, assessment design, sample assessment items, disaggregated performance data, and the assessment consequences.
 The number and magnitude of validity concerns raised in all aspects of the framework call into question the consequential validity of the assessment.